amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 To accommodate short bursts of activity, an additional ten requests are allowed in the first second, enabling a maximum of 30 requests in the first two seconds.

 This limit is shared across all API applications in the organization using [API authentication](https://developer.cisco.com/meraki/api-v1/authorization/), making it esssential to coordinate API usage across systems.
-Monitoring your organization’s request patterns helps avoid hitting the cap and ensures stable integrations.
+Monitoring your organization’s request patterns is one way to avoid breaching the rate limit.

 | Metric               | Value                                        |
 |-------------------------|-------------------------------------------------------------|